 If you plan to visit our La Paz here in Mexico, make sure to use “La Paz Mexico” as a Google search term.
 I live in Cabo San Lucas so if you ever make it here, please send a message on Instagram – I’d love to meet you and show you around the place I now call home.

 ✈️ Ready for your trip to Los Cabos?
-If you need more information about the Cabo Mexico branding, we’d be happy to update this post – just leave your questions below or join our Facebook community where we answer questions without a cost.
+If you need more information about the Cabo Mexico branding, we’d be happy to update this post – just leave your questions in the comment box below or join our communities where we answer questions for FREE.

 Trisha traveled to Mexico in 2018 and after a year, she found herself obtaining a 4-year residency visa in Mexico.
 She is the Editor-in-chief for our Living in Mexico Series which has helped over 3,000 Americans move to Mexico with ease.
 Trisha currently resides in Cabo San Lucas, Baja California Sur.